-A-2.
-How does your prediction compare with those of others in your class?

-To test the predictions keep your present pattern by dragging the pattern to the right.
-Then, start a new experiment.
-In the new experiment you will experiment with a few electrons at a time.
+?
+How does your prediction compare with those of others in your of lass? t the predictions keep your present pattern by dragging the pattern start a new experiment.
+In the new experiment you will experimen electrons at a time.
 Move the Particles per Second slider to the left.
 Press the Start button.
-When just a few electrons hit the screen, press the Stop button.
+When just a few electrons hit the screen, press the Stop button. ?

-A-3.
 How does the location of the dots match your earlier prediction?

-A-4.
 In this experiment we restricted your predictions by limiting you to one location.
 Now, we will broaden your possibilities and have you make another prediction.
 This time stop the experiment when the # particles = indicates approximately 100 electrons have been added to the experiment.
 On the pattern below indicate any place where some electrons are very likely to be.
 Then indicate locations where you are not sure if electrons will appear and places where you feel rather certain that there will be no electrons.